Exiv2/exiv2/README.md

 Localisation is supported on a UNIX-like platform:  Linux, macOS, Cygwin and MinGW/msys2.
 Localisation is not supported for Visual Studio builds.

+Crowdin have provided Exiv2 with a free open-source license to use their services.
+The Exiv2 localisation project is located at [https://crowdin.com/project/exiv2](https://crowdin.com/project/exiv2).
+You will also need to register to have a free user account on Crowdin.
+The Crowdin setup is discussed here: [https://github.com/Exiv2/exiv2/issues/1510](https://github.com/Exiv2/exiv2/issues/1510).
+It is recommended that you coordinate with Leonardo before contributing localisation changes on Crowdin.
+You can contact Leonardo by via GitHub.

 To build localisation support, use the CMake option `-DEXIV2_ENABLE_NLS=On`.
 You must install the `gettext` package with your package manager or from source.
 The `gettext` package is available from [http://www.gnu.org/software/gettext/](http://www.gnu.org/software/gettext/) and includes the library `libintl` and utilities to build localisation files.
 If CMake produces error messages which mention libintl or gettext, you should verify that the package `gettext` has been correctly built and installed.

 You must install the build to test localisation.
 This ensures that the localisation message files can be found at run-time.
 You cannot test localisation in the directory `build\bin`.